Graduate Jobs That Will Make You a Millionaire by 30

 But what are the careers that make you wealthy?
 What and where do you study to secure a killer, high paying job in one of these fields?
 And most importantly, how are you going to turn your graduate job into millions?

 Degrees most likely to make you a millionaire, sooner rather than later

 We all know medicine and law are popular degrees that have great earning potential in the long term, but that’s just the problem, it takes too damn long!

-Well, in the changing times where STEM subjects are heralded as the future, it seems there’s some merit to this statement.
+In the changing times where STEM subjects are heralded as the future, it seems there’s some merit to this statement.

 Not only can taking STEM subjects at secondary school impact your future wealth but of the world’s top 100 billionaires, a majority studied a STEM subject at university!